Capitation (healthcare): Reinsurance

 Providers cannot afford reinsurance, which would further deplete their inadequate capitation payments, as the reinsurer's expected loss costs, expenses, profits and risk loads must be paid by the providers.
 The goal of reinsurance is to offload risk and reward to the reinsurer in return for more stable operating results, but the provider's additional costs make that impractical.
 Reinsurance assumes that the insurance-risk-transferring entities do not create inefficiencies when they shift insurance risks to providers.

 Without any induced inefficiencies, providers would be able to pass on a portion of their risk premiums to reinsurers, but the premiums that providers would have to receive would exceed the premiums that risk-transferring entities could charge in competitive insurance markets.
 Reinsurers are wary of contracting with physicians, as they believe that if providers think they can collect more than they pay in premiums, they would tend to revert to the same excesses encouraged by fee-for-service payment systems.

+Risk levels

+Risks are determined by factors: age, sex, family size, deductible, geographic area, habits, and differentiated no-claims bonuses for accident-free driving.

+The 2010 health care law codified this concept.
+Regulators must establish an effective risk-adjustment system that protects insurers that attract patients with poor health and penalizes those who select low-risk groups.